OncoMatch/Clinical Trials/NCT05052528

 Prior therapy

-Must have received: anthracycline
+Must have received: anthracycline-containing regimen

-Must have received: anti-cd20 monoclonal antibody
+Must have received: anti-CD20 monoclonal antibody

-Cannot have received: cd19 car t cell therapy
+Cannot have received: CD19 CAR T cell therapy

 Lab requirements